corcarolinne/ToDoApp/README.md

 # ToDoApp
+This is a CRUD application that consists in a List of Tasks. <br>
-a CRUD to study React.
+I did it to learn more about React.